-- TIP amendment documents and resolutions Work with the SKATS TAC and Policy Committee on any revisions needed for the adopted TIP following the adopted TIP management practices and produce needed documents and resolutions. - Produce project application prioritization materials for the 2021-2026 TIP. - Produce public participation materials for the updates to the TIP including interactive map. - Draft and Final SKATS FY 2021-FY 2026 TIP (scheduled adoption in May 2020). - Upload copies of the adopted TIP, revised TIP tables, Air Quality Conformity Determinations, and resolutions for amending the TIP to the MWVCOG website. (www.mwvcog.org)
+- TIP Amendment (documents and resolutions) Work with the SKATS TAC and Policy Committee on any revisions needed for the adopted TIP following the adopted TIP management practices and produce needed documents and resolutions to ODOT and FHWA. - Work with local project sponsors and ODOT staff on documenting the selection and emission reduction benefits of proposed CMAQ projects.
+Develop targets for CMAQ specific performance measures (see section 1B, Performance-Based Planning). - Upload copies of the adopted TIP, revised TIP tables, Air Quality Conformity Determinations, and resolutions for amending the TIP to the MWVCOG website. (www.mwvcog.org)